microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/PutRelativeFile.rst

 Url
     A **string** URI of the form ``http://server/<...>/wopi*/files/(id)?access_token=(access token)``, of the newly created file on the host.
-This URL is the :ref:`WOPISrc` for the file with an :term:`access token` appended.
+This URL is the :term:`WOPISrc` for the file with an :term:`access token` appended.
 Or, stated differently, it is the URL to the host's :ref:`Files endpoint` for the file, along with an :term:`access token`.
 A :http:get: request to this URL will invoke the :ref:`CheckFileInfo` operation.
     **This is a required value in all PutRelativeFile responses.**